MicahBird/wallpaper-generator-cli-node/README.md

 **HUGE** thanks to [roytanck](https://github.com/roytanck) for the original program, this project would not have been possible without it!
 Thanks to [Automattic](https://github.com/Automattic/node-canvas) for a local JS canvas!
+Thanks to [sindresorhus](https://github.com/sindresorhus/meow) for meow, a simple library to help make cli tools with node!

 ## License
 Similar to [roytanck's wallpaper generator](https://github.com/roytanck/wallpaper-generator), this project is distributed under the GPL-3.0 licence.
 See `LICENSE` for more information.